-There are a number of ways to get files into Paperspace, depending on the size of the files and the Paperspace product you're using.
-This article covers the features we've built for this purpose and also suggest some third-party solutions.
+There are several ways to get files into Paperspace, depending on the size of the files and the Paperspace product you're using.
+This article covers the features we've built for this purpose and also suggests some third-party solutions.

 scp -r /localfolder/ paperspace@[publicIP]:./Desktop/

 Perfect for small files.
 Drag a file on top of the Paperspace window and upload it to your virtual machine's desktop.
 This method is not recommended for large files (> 2Gb) and is only supported on Windows VMs.